-But not all Kimchi products are great.
-There are a lot of pasteurized "Kimchi" or Kimchi with added preservatives.
+But not all Kimchi products are this healthy.
+There are a lot of pasteurized "Kimchi" products, or Kimchi with added preservatives.

-There are two ingredients that are traditionally used in making the Kimchi.
-Fermented fish sauce & Gochugaru.
-Gochugaru is a form of Korean pepper flakes that can vary is spiciness.
+Gochugaru is a form of Korean pepper flakes, that can vary in spiciness.

-Quite a lot of Gochugaru that is exported, is of inferior quality & also even though the package says that they are Korean, they might actually be produced in China.
+Quite a lot of Gochugaru that is exported out of Asia, is of inferior quality, and many of them, even though the package says Korean, they are in reality Chinese products.

-The cabbage is washed & cut.
-And then we rub some unrefined sea salt into it & we leave it overnight, under some weights, to release the juices.
+The cabbage is washed and cut.
+Then we rub some unrefined sea salt into it, and we leave it overnight, under some weights, so it releases juices.

-The next day, we drain the liquid & to rinse the salt out of the cabbage.
-Next, come the time for Daikon radishes & carrots:
+The next day, we drain the liquid, and we rinse the salt out of the cabbage.

-And we also make the sweet rice flour + sugar paste:
+We also make the sweet rice flour and sugar paste.

 At this point we start putting all the ingredients together for coating with our Kimchi paste:

-It is time to fill up our fermenters.
+When all the mixing is done, it is time to fill up our 15 liter fermenters.

-A note here: we use our regulars stone crocks & not the traditional Onggi because it is almost impossible to get good quality Onggi in Europe that would be in sizes over 10 L.
+we use our regulars stone crocks, and not the traditional Onggi because it is almost impossible to get good quality Onggi in Europe, which would be big enough for our batches.

-Some of the Kimchi goes into our Fermentation Jars to be the showcase pieces, so that visitors can see it.
+Occasionally, some of the Kimchi goes into our glass Fermentation Jars to serve as the showcase pieces on our window.

-When the time is up, we transfer our Kimchi into our retail jars:
+When that time is up, we transfer our Kimchi into our retail jars:

 And when it's all done, it looks like this:

-Here's a close up of our Kimchi jar & the label:
+Here's a close up of our Kimchi jar, and of the label:

 Kimchi can be used in many, many ways.
-The simplest one is as a side dish.
+The simplest way is to use it as a side dish.

-Kimchi - Avocado Salad with Mung Sprouts & Roasted Sweet Potatoes
+Kimchi - Avocado Salad with Mung Sprouts, and Roasted Sweet Potatoes.

-On a sandwich with Hummus, Tomatoes & Avocado.
-Or it can be enjoyed as a side to many other dishes.
+On a sandwich with Hummus, Tomatoes and Avocado.

-Ingredients: Napa Cabbage, Daikon Radishes, Carrots, Chives, Rice Flower Paste (Sweet Rice Flower, Water & Unrefined Sugar) & fermented Kimchi Paste (Sweet & Hot Peppers, Garlic, Onions, Ginger & Salt)
+Ingredients: Napa Cabbage, Daikon Radishes, Carrots, Chives, Rice Flower Paste (Sweet Rice Flower, Water and Unrefined Sugar), Kimchi Paste (Sweet and Hot Peppers, Garlic, Ginger and unrefined Sea Salt)

-And here's a beautiful video about how the Kimchi making from one of our favorite YouTube channels (4*)
+A beautiful video about Kimchi making from one of our favorite YouTube channels.

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.